bscotch/stitch/README.md

 If you've installed Stitch globally, the Command Line Interface (CLI) is available as `stitch` in your terminal.
 If you've installed it locally and your terminal is in the same location, you can run it with `npx stitch`.
 (Global install is recommended for ease of use.)

-Up to date CLI documentation is available with the `--help` or `-h` flags of CLI commands.
+Up-to-date CLI documentation is available with the `--help` or `-h` flags of CLI commands.
 For example, run `stitch -h` to see all commands, `stitch merge -h` to see the merge subcommands/options, and so on.

-This README includes example CLI calls in [Features section](#features), but should not be treated as the full CLI documentation.
+This README includes example CLI calls for each feature in the [Features section](#features).

 ### Scripting/Custom Pipelines in Node.js <a id="usage-programming"></a>